- Academic Conditions

-All students registered for a module are expected to attend all classes, take mid-term and final examinations, and complete all required coursework and extended essays.
+All students registered for a module are expected to attend all classes, take mid-term and final examinations, and complete all required academic work and extended essays.
 Final examinations and due dates for final essays will be in the last two days of each session.
 Instructors may not administer examinations early or late, nor may they promise make-up examinations, or allow late submission of work.
-If a student is absent from the final examination for documented and very serious medical or personal reasons, they may submit evidence to the Mitigating Evidence Committee to be allowed to make up work.
-If a student fails a module they may be offered the opportunity to submit additional work as a 'resit'.
-This is discretionary, and both grades will appear on your final transcript.

-All students are required as a condition of enrolment to pay all fees due from them to the University by 15 June 2013 (before the programme begins), and to abide by, and to submit to, the requirements of the University's Charter and Statutes, Ordinances and Regulations, as amended from time to time.
+All students are required as a condition of enrolment to pay all fees due from them to the University by 12 June 2016 (before the course begins), and to abide by, and to submit to, the requirements of the University’s Charter and Statutes, Ordinances and Regulations, as amended from time to time.
 View copies of the current Charter and Statutes, and Ordinances and Regulations.

 Students who are not EEA nationals, or who will not be staying in the UK more than 6 months, are required to have health insurance to cover any medical costs.